edwinm/bitstorm.org/weblogdata/weblog/2020-4/Practical_CSS_variables.md

   }
 ```

-If the progress is 40%, the width will be equal to 40 Ã— 0.6rem = 24rem.
+If the progress is 40%, the width will be equal to 40 — 0.6rem = 24rem.
 The unit to use (rem) is now defined in the CSS.

 ## Media queries